googlecodelabs/cloud-nebulous-serverless/README.md

 However, while we suggest you "delete" `credentials.json` and not use it when deploying to the cloud ("finding credentials automatically"), you can disregard that advice and opt to use that service account key-pair ("passing credentials manually") if desired as long as you point to those credentials.
 Read more about these options in the [documentation](https://cloud.google.com/docs/authentication/production).

-### Cloud project ID

-The `settings.py` file is to avoid publicly-exposing your `PROJECT_ID` if you're sharing or presenting the main application file `main.py`.
-Set your Cloud project ID to that variable.
-You can find it from the Cloud Console <https://console.cloud.google.com> on your "Project info" dashboard card, or click on the "snowman" triple dots to the left of your avatar in the upper-right of the Cloud Console.
-Do *not* use the project name or the project number, just the project ID.

 ### Cost

 While many Google APIs can be used without fees, use of Google Cloud (Platform) products &amp; APIs is _not_ free.
 Certain Google Cloud Platform (GCP) products do offer an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) for which you have to exceed in order to be billed.
 For our purposes, while the Translation API does not explicitly list a free quota on that page, [its pricing information page](https://cloud.google.com/translate/pricing) indicates a certain number of [translated characters](https://cloud.google.com/translate/pricing#charged-characters) as a free monthly quota applied as a credit, so long as you stay within that limit, you should not incur any additional charges.
 When enabling any GCP services, you may be asked for an active billing account which requires a financial instrument such as a credit card.
 Reference all this pricing information before doing so.